 There are only a few states where legal sports betting has already been implemented and citizens can enjoy in-person and mobile betting.
 However, multiple states have passed bills and are currently putting legislation in place.

-The states that currently offer in-person and mobile betting are New Jersey, Pennsylvania, New Hampshire, West-Virginia, Michigan, Indiana, Illinois, Iowa, Colorado, Nevada, and Oregon.
+The states that currently offer in-person and mobile betting are New York, New Jersey, Pennsylvania, New Hampshire, West-Virginia, Michigan, Indiana, Illinois, Iowa, Colorado, Connecticut, Louisiana, South Dakota, Rhode Island, Wyoming, Nevada, Arizona and Oregon.

 Tennessee and Virginia are the only states in the US that allow mobile sports betting, but not in-person betting.